 On Sunday, March 31, after the completion of the Easter Vigil, we will share two festival services at our usual worship times (8:30 and 10:45 a.m.).
 The Easter egg hunt is held at 10:00 a.m. in the churchyard.

 PARISH PRAYERS

-In the Anglican Cycle of Prayer: The Episcopal Church
+In the Anglican Cycle of Prayer: The Church in Wales

-In the World Council of Churches Cycle of Prayer: Denmark, Faroe Islands, Finland,
+In the World Council of Churches Cycle of Prayer: Estonia, Latvia, Lithuania